cdot/SVGcut/DEVELOPING.md

 elements link to the code.

-`app.html` loads `src/browser.js` which is a simple stub that just instantiates a `SVGcut`, the main application singleton.
+`app.html` loads `src/browser.js` which is a simple stub that just instantiates a `SVGcut`, the main application singleton (which is referred to as `App` in the code).
 This in turn creates all the view models, one for each pane in the display.
 Some panes (Operations, Tabs) have sub-view models for items dynamically created in those panes.

 The display of SVG is handled in a single `<svg>` element.
 Groups within that element are used for displaying different aspects - input